lloyd094/Project-GW/Prophecies/Curated Info/The Creatures of Guild Wars.md

 ---

-# The Beasts of Guild Wars
+# The Creatures of Guild Wars

 This section aims to contain all the beasts players can expect to find in the world within Guild Wars.
 Essentially, this will be "the bestiary."